View all newsletters

 By Andrew Harris

 “So, what is it exactly, you’d like to know?”
-The question dances enthusiastically across Dinny’s features, from her easy smile up towards her cheekbones in the searing Botswana sunshine.
+The question dances enthusiastically across Dinny’s features, from her easy smile up towards her striking cheekbones in the searing Botswana sunshine.
 “Yes, our village, Mababe, is a Bushman village.
 We number about 300 and nearly all of the people working here in the camp are from the village.”
 Responding eagerly to my interrogations to understand more about the famous Bushmen of Southern Africa, I learn that their skin is lighter, the cheekbones come as standard, and they are, according to Dinny, inherently non-confrontational and non-hierarchical.
 They’re also the original hunter-gatherer inhabitants of this land, where their footprint is traced back over 30,000 years.
 With mankind’s origins long confirmed as lying within the African continent, recent academic theory also posits Botswana as a probable epicenter.
 I’m back, it seems, where we all began.

 What Dinny doesn’t elaborate on is that the Bushmen, a rather controversial term derived from the Afrikaans ‘boesman’, for the San peoples, have endured a pretty rough ride in modern times.
 This may be somewhat surprising as Botswana, Africa’s longest-lasting democracy, with its reputation of a laidback population of smiley happy people, impresses in so many ways.
 But with diamond mining being Botswana’s principal industry, the discovery of a multi-billion-dollar deposit in the San’s Kalahari heartland straddling the Botswana-Namibia border, was never likely to play well, as an unresolved decades-long dispute reaffirms.